 I wrote about one of the smaller terrain parks above, and the reason I did was that it was located on the other side of the resort than the two main ones.

 If you check out the trail map, you’ll see two terrain parks with a tow rope right up the middle.
 To the left of the tow rope were rail features and the right had different size jump features.

 If my students and I weren’t in the little park, we were in the bigger jump park.
 It really was the perfect day to hit up the hill and do some serious shredding.
 The landing area was soft and the jumps were kept pristine.

-Ski Resort Food Options
+Powder Ridge Ski Resort Food Options

 One of my students praised the donuts they had for sale in the chalet, he couldn’t get enough of them.
 I found them to be pretty delicious as well, but I also was a fan of their walking taco.

 The ski resort has two different options for food.
-One is the chalet and that has your normal chalet food (with walking tacos) and the other is Chesters Bar And Grill.
+One is the chalet and which has your normal chalet food (with walking tacos) and the other is Chesters Bar And Grill.
 I personally didn’t eat at Chesters but the smell of amazing food at the end of the day almost killed me.
 If you want great food and a cold beer after a long day of shredding, stop in.
 You’ll be glad you did.

 Ski And Snowboard School

-The Powder Ridge ski and snowboard school teaches children and adults of all ages.
+The Powder Ridge ski and snowboard school teach children and adults of all ages.
 It even has an adaptive program for children and adults with disabilities.
 This is something that’s near to my heart, so I love organizations and ski resorts that help out with that.
 Click the link above and then click on lessons for more information.